Knowledge Hub

 • More generally, it’s any organisation that provides a service which requires personal data to be processed on behalf of a controller.

-Data processing agreements are carefully drafted documents and it’s important to get them right.
+Data processing agreements are carefully drafted documents, and it’s important to get them right.
 It can sometimes be the case, that a service provider is not a processor but either a joint or independent controller.
-Our specialist data protection solicitors can assist in assessing what role you or the service provider plays, as well as the actual risk against the nature and purpose of processing and provide specific advice in how to deal with any risk.
-We can then assist in drafting bespoke data processing agreements that fall out of the normal article 28 GDPR (controller to processor) relationship.
+Our specialist data protection solicitors can assist in assessing what role you or the service provider plays, as well as the actual risk against the nature and purpose of processing and provide specific advice on how to deal with any risk.
+We can then assist in drafting bespoke data processing agreements that fall out of the normal Article 28 GDPR (controller to processor) relationship.

 About our expert